-AVEA Message Bar Text Cause "Characterization is Required in Nasal CPAP."
+AVEA message bar text Cause Characterization is Required in Nasal CPAP.
 Mode Key pressed when nasal CPAP characterization is in progress.
-"No Advanced Settings in Nasal CPAP."
-Advanced Settings Screen Button was pressed.
-"No Alarm Limits in Nasal CPAP."
-Alarm Limits Screen Button was pressed.
-"No Manual Breath in Nasal CPAP."
+No Advanced Settings in Nasal CPAP.
+Advanced Settings Screen Button was pressed with Breath Rate off No Alarm Limits in Nasal CPAP.
+Alarm Limits Screen Button was pressed with Breath Rate off No Manual Breath in Nasal CPAP.
 Manual Breath Button was pressed.
-"No Proximal Flow Sensing in nCPAP."
+Nasal CPAP / IMV mode: I:E ratio not in range I:E ratio exceeds I:E ratio limit.
+The setting will not be accepted.
+No Proximal Flow Sensing in nCPAP.
 On detection of a Proximal Flow Sensor in Nasal CPAP Mode.